vape/Undebugger/README.md

 ## Usage

 By default, undebugger is included in every debug/development build.
 You can include it in release build by adding `UNDEBUGGER` to compilation symbols list.
-Also, you can exclude it from debug build with 'UNDEBUGGER_DISABLE'.
+Also, you can exclude it from debug build with `UNDEBUGGER_DISABLE`.

 ### Extending menu